 Secure File Sharing is about more than just securing files

-In conversations with customers over the last 4-6 months, I am sensing a real need for a strong, enterprise class solution that allows them to securely share content with entities outside their organization.
-Many times, these could be short-term engagements they have with vendors, attorneys, consultants etc. – but require content of a confidential nature to be shared.
+In conversations with customers over the last 4-6 months, I am sensing a real need for a strong, enterprise file sync and share solution that allows them to securely share content with entities outside their organization.
+Many times, these could be short-term engagements they have with vendors, attorneys, consultants, etc. – but require content of a confidential nature to be shared.

 Here are some of the elements in my opinion, which I see missing; that enterprises really look for in a robust content sharing solution.